 Apart from taking automated backup of the EFS files, the automated AWS Backup can also work great with multiple AWS services and protocols such as EBS, RDS, DynamoDB, and Storage Gateway, the best thing is, using this automated backup option doesn’t require any additional cost.
 Your e-commerce store continues to pay the same to restore cost and snapshot storage for these services.

-If you are using AWS backup for your store, you need to know a little about assigning resources to the respective backup plans.; you can either generate resource ID or just can tag for utilising resources.
+If you are using AWS backup for your store, you need to know a little about assigning resources to the respective backup plans.; you can either generate resource ID or just can tag for utilizing resources.
 The tagging approach is more effective for assigning resources simply because it would be much easier to assign any resource to a backup plan by just using a tag.
 On the other hand, static IDs of resources can make managing the assignment process for backups cumbersome.

 The best thing is, AWS Backup allows its users to assign the resources by using multiple tags to a particular backup plan.
 The assignment of resources with each backup plan can be done by tagging as per the environments as well.
 To take full advantage of automated backups with this tagging capability to designate resources, it is advisable to embrace a tagging strategy.
 With a well-planned tagging strategy maintaining and managing the entire automated backup on AWS becomes easier.

 Just when you have your own backup plan, you should come up with some specific rules to meet a schedule focusing on productivity and output.
 Besides making a schedule you should also determine the window, lifecycle rules, and several other important features.
 While the creation of a simple backup schedule can only be chosen from the dropdown menus, you can use other features for complex backup schedules.
-For this AWS platform to allow complex backup schedules, you can just utilise the cron expressions.
+For this AWS platform to allow complex backup schedules, you can just utilize the cron expressions.